Fabi-P/Fabi-P/README.md

 <br/>
 <br/>

-:sparkles:   I have recently graduated from **CodeFirstGirls degree**, where I have consolidated my foundation in `HTML`, `CSS`, `JavaScript` and developed more advanced software engineering concepts using `Python`.
+:sparkles:   I have recently graduated from **CodeFirstGirls degree +Masters**, where I have consolidated my foundation in `HTML`, `CSS`, `JavaScript` and developed more advanced software engineering concepts using `Python` and `Java`.
+Using full-stack frameworks like `Flask` and `Spring Boot`, I have learnt to develop and integrate `APIs` to perform CRUD operations on a `MySQL` database and talk to the user interface.
+I have used `Docker` to build containers and deploy the finished applications.
 <br/>
 <br/>

-:soon:   Next, I will be attending the CodeFirstGirls Masters to deep my toes into `Java`.
+:soon:   Portfolio website coming soon...
 <br/>
 <br/>

-🌱   I’m currently learning `React` and Machine Learning basic concepts.
+🌱   I’m currently focusing on adding a `Thymeleaf` front-end to the latest `Spring Boot` projects.
 My dream is to become a Tech Entrepeneur and develop software to support neurodiverse fellow brains.
 <br/>
 <br/>